 If the pods have dried out, you can plump them back up.
 Pop them in a quart mason jar with a tablespoon of warm water and let them sit on the window sill or in direct sunlight for a day or two.
 The beans will absorb moisture and soften.

-How To Use A Vanilla Bean For Baking
+How To Use Homemade Vanilla Sugar

 Step 1: Placing the soft vanilla bean on a cutting board, and using a sharp paring knife, carefully slice each vanilla bean lengthwise.